apache/opendal/core/src/services/gcs/docs.md

     // set the working directory root for GCS
     // all operations will happen within it builder.root("/path/to/dir");
-    // set the credentials for GCS OAUTH2 authentication builder.credential("service account JSON in base64");
+    // set the credentials with service account builder.credential("service account JSON in base64");
     // set the predefined ACL for GCS builder.predefined_acl("publicRead");